MailTape/MailTape-v1/_posts/2018-06-03-MALFNKTION.md

 _MALFNKTION_: **"**Any song by Emancipator is great for starting your day.
 It's my go-to-listen for downtempo vibes.
 This song is from his most recent album 'Baralku'.
 I picked this because I got to watch him play this album live when he came to India a few months back.
 Needless to say, it surpassed all my expectations.
 The entire album is a must-listen! **"**

 ## Anderson Paak — The Dreamer (feat.
 Talib Kweli & Timan Family Choir)
 _MALFNKTION_: **"**Anderson Paak is positivity personified.
 It was really hard to pick just one song of his.
 I think he says it best: 'This one's for all the little dreamers.
-And the ones who never gave a f**k!'**"**
+And the ones who never gave a fuck!'**"**

 # MailTape's selection